 With equipment from Com-Power, you can safely conduct pre-compliance tests to help ensure a passing rating.
 All our testing equipment will help manufacturers and new products meet the regulatory requirements for EMC.

 Contact us for a quote or to learn more about pre-compliance testing and design.
 We’ll cover EMC and pre-compliance on a case-by-case basis with you and your team.
-Email, call or fax to connect with one of our representatives — we look forward to hearing from you.
+Email, call, or fax to connect with one of our representatives—we look forward to hearing from you.